 - Many other steps will be found to create no value but to be unavoidable with current technologies and production assets.

 - Many additional steps will be found to create o value and be immediately avoidable.

 Understanding flow is essential to the elimination of waste.
 If the value stream stops moving forward at any point, waste is the inevitable by-product.
-The Lean manufacturing principle of flow is about creating a value chain with no interruption in the production process and a state where each activity is fully in step with every other.
+The Lean manufacturing principle of flow is about creating a value chain with no interruption in the production process and a state where each activity is entirely in step with every other.

-The Lean principle of pull helps ensure flow by making sure that nothing is made ahead of time, building up work-in-process inventory and stopping the synchronized flow.
+The Lean principle of pull helps ensure flow by making sure that nothing is made ahead of time, building up work-in-process inventory, and stopping the synchronized flow.
 Rather than using the traditional American manufacturing approach of pushing work through based on a forecast and schedule, the pull approach dictates that nothing is made until the customer orders it.
 This requires a great deal of flexibility and short design to delivery cycle times.
-It also requires an efficient way of communicating what is needed to each step in the value chain.
+It also requires an efficient way of communicating what is needed for each step in the value chain.

 Lean practitioners strive to achieve nothing short of perfection.
-The march toward perfect process happens step by step as continuous improvements address root causes of quality problems and production waste.
+The march toward the perfect process happens step by step as continuous improvements address root causes of quality problems and production waste.
 The relentless pursuit of perfection is what drives users of the approach to dig deeper, measure more, and change more often than their competitors.

 We highly recommend that you pick up a copy of Lean Thinking, which goes into far greater depth about each of these principles of Lean manufacturing.
 It also offers insightful and unexpected examples across almost every industry.
-These ideas form the foundation of the Lean approach that has transformed countless corporations, giving them a leg up on the competition and a clear path to both profitability and delighted customers.
+These ideas form the foundation of the Lean approach transforming countless corporations, giving them a leg up on the competition and a clear path to both profitability and delighted customers.